stevana/stateful-pbt-with-fakes/README.md

   commandName :: (Show (Command state ref), Show ref)
               => Command state ref -> String
   commandName = head . words . show

+  -- Most often the result of executing a command against the system under test -- will live in the IO monad, but sometimes it can be useful to be able a -- choose another monad. type CommandMonad state :: Type -> Type type CommandMonad state = IO
 ```

 The interface is parametrised by a `state` type that the user needs to